 Concussion may occur with or without loss of consciousness.

 If concussion is suspected, it’s everybody’s responsibility to make sure the affected person is given the help they need.
-ESNZ supports officials in managing concussion and serious injuries with our Concussion Policy here and Blue Card process here.
+ESNZ supports officials in managing concussion with our Concussion Policy here and Blue Card process here.

 Blue Card process